 On the other hand, if you want to be able to type faster, have more accuracy, and experience tactile feedback with your fingertips, and are not accident prone, maybe have a strict rule with the kids about not eating or drinking, or even sneezing when using the computer.
 Therefore you’ll need to practice what you preach, so you forgo quenching your thirst and/or hunger while typing, surfing the Web, or gaming, in case the kids catch you doing what you specifically told them not to do.
 Because children do call people on things like that!

 But what if you have money to burn, or like to live dangerously and will risk getting moisture on your expensive peripheral because your drink is important to you?
 You deserve to have really nice things.
-You know a cheap keyboard can do the same job almost as good as a high end one, but sometimes it feels good to splurge.
+You know a cheap keyboard can do the same job almost as good as a high end one, but sometimes it feels good to splurge, especially if it is something you will use often, this is why many people buy one of the best gaming keyboards, even if they don’t intend to use it for gaming!
 A Chevy Impala can get you to the same places that a BMW M5 can, but they’re just not made the same way.
 (No offense to any of our readers that drive Chevy Impalas.
 They’ve come a long way and are quite decent).
 Sorry for the car analogy.
 I’ve always wanted to do one.
 Maybe I’ll save it for my future car blog.

 Gamers have been enjoying the return of high-end mechanical keyboards for years now, and have made them popular again.
 When milliseconds mean the difference between winning and losing, and being teased mercilessly, their faster-responding keys come in handy.
 When the look and feel of a heavy, colorful, metallic, and sometimes fully back-lit keyboard is needed to go with their custom made computer tower, they shell out the extra money without batting an eye.
 But why would you need a more costly mechanical keyboard if you are not a gamer?
 Please refer to my car analogy above, and also take note that they’re not as noisy while typing, last 5 times as long, and just feel better than your standard, basic model.
 Don’t worry about the $200 price of admission.
 There are plenty of models ranging anywhere from $65 up to $265.
 Here’s some examples